 An impressive statue of Stephen F. Austin welcomed me onto the location which is part of the original San Felipe de Austin colony.
 There is also the General Store building as well as a wonderful log cabin that is another reminder of what used to be.

-The museum is opened 7 days a week, excluding some holidays.
+The museum is open 7 days a week, excluding some holidays.
 The entrance fee is quite affordable at $10 for adults and $5 for children 5-14.
 For a family of 4, it’s only $20 and there are discounts for seniors and active military and their families can see the museum for free.

 To read more about the history of San Felipe de Austin, visit the San Felipe de Austin State Historical website.